 However, much more research will need to be done on this topic before any final conclusions can be reached.

-Researchers must not overlook the importance of supplementary supplies when handling peptides such as TB-500.
-To correctly prepare, inject, and store peptides, a standard set of supplies must be used.
+Researchers must not overlook the importance of supplementary supplies when handling peptides, such as TB-500 and BPC-157.
+To correctly prepare and store peptides, a standard set of supplies must be used.

 Items such as bacteriostatic water, sterile vials, and alcohol swabs should be available.